 You may request a Financial Hardship Withdrawal Kit by calling the Employee Service Center at +1 866 374 2662 or you can obtain a Financial Hardship Withdrawal Form and Special Tax Notice online.
 Go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select Career & Rewards Forms/Documents under Resources.
 Then click MMC 401(k) Savings & Investment Plan under Investment & RETIREMENT.
 You will be asked to provide documentation to support the hardship when you apply for your financial hardship withdrawal.
-Return the completed form and supporting documentation as the form instructs.
+Return the completed form and supporting documentation in accordance with the form's instructions.